jiahaog/flt/README.md

 ### Usage with `flutter run` (Custom Device)

-You can register the terminal embedder as a [Custom Device](https://github.com/flutter/flutter/blob/master/docs/tool/Using-custom-embedders-with-the-Flutter-CLI.md#the-custom-devices-config-file) to use it directly with the `flutter` tool (supporting hot reload, hot restart etc.).
+The terminal embedder can be registered as a [Custom Device](https://github.com/flutter/flutter/blob/master/docs/tool/Using-custom-embedders-with-the-Flutter-CLI.md#the-custom-devices-config-file) to use it directly with the `flutter` tool (supporting hot reload, hot restart etc.).

 1. Enable Custom Devices: